Core Types (pdk.core)

 String

-represents a sequence of characters, typically intended to store and manipulate text.
-A string can contain letters, numbers, symbols, and whitespace characters.
+Represents a sequence of characters, typically intended to store and manipulate text.
+A string can contain any letters, numbers, symbols, and whitespace characters.

 Superstructures: Object <- Any